Department of Justice is now the Department of Communities and Justice. Find out more >

 To fill in the form you will need the following information:

 Your defence must explain why you disagree with the claim.
 You should reply to each claim made on the statement of claim.
-You should also raise anything else that explains why you do not owe the money or the goods claimed.
+You should also raise anything else that explains why you do not owe the money.